tljm/jpp/README.md

 ### Structure

-Structure of JPP annotated document always has following structure:
+Structure of mdJPP annotated document always has following structure:

 * Plain text (optional)
 * Global normal tags that annotate all that follows (optional)